World, meet Team Clarity

 What fun fact would most people be surprised to learn about you?

 I was in a Middle Eastern dance troupe for a little bit before I got married.
 I’m part Lebanese (among other things) and love connecting with my roots.

 What three things would you bring to a desert island?

 My Kindle (full of books), my Breville tea maker (with lots of tea), and my bunny slippers.
 Wait…the island has wifi, right?

 If you won the lottery, what’s the first thing you would do?

-Set up a source of passive income and buy that mountain cabin!
+Set up a source of passive income so I can buy that mountain cabin!

 What is the best compliment you’ve ever received?

 My dad once said I was the smartest woman he knows.